Werner Veigel

+Early life and education

-Veigel was born in The Hague, the son of a German salesman.
-After his education he successfully completed a sales trainee ship in a travel agency.
-When Radio Hilversum sought an announcer in 1950 Veigel applied and was given the position.
-In February 1954 he moved to the NWDR, where he was employed as a presenter and newsreader.
+Veigel was born in The Hague on November 9, 1928, the son of a German salesman.
+After his education, he successfully completed a sales traineeship for a travel agency.
+When Radio Hilversum sought an announcer in 1950, Veigel applied and was given the position.
+In February 1954, he moved to the NWDR, where he was employed as a presenter and newsreader.
 From 1961 onward he also worked as an announcer and host on television.

+Journalism career

-In 1966 Veigel became a narrator on the Tagesschau, the oldest and the most watched news bulletin on German television.
-In 1987 Tagesschau promoted him to the role of chief newsreader, succeeding Karl-Heinz Köpcke.
+In 1966, Veigel became a narrator on the Tagesschau, the oldest and the most watched news bulletin on German television.
+In 1987, Tagesschau promoted him to the role of chief newsreader, succeeding Karl-Heinz Köpcke.
 He was considered exemplary in terms of his faultlessness in emphasis, presentation and articulation.

-He commentated on the 1978 Eurovision Song Contest for ARD, and in 1980 played himself in the Udo Lindenberg film Panic Time.
-In 1985 Veigel spoke the samples for a German version of Paul Hardcastle's single 19 which reached Number 1 in Germany.
+He commentated on the 1978 Eurovision Song Contest for ARD, and in 1980 played himself in Udo Lindenberg film Panic Time.
+In 1985, Veigel spoke the samples for a German version of Paul Hardcastle's single "19" which reached Number 1 in Germany.